 In a personal injury case, a defendant may attempt to use what is called the “open and obvious” rule as a defense.
-The “open and obvious” rule is an exception to premises liability law, which can be utilized as a defense by a property owner in order to explain why they should not be held liable for injuries that were a result of a fall on their property.
+The “open and obvious” rule is an exception to premises liability law, which can be utilized as a defense by a property owner to explain why they should not be held liable for injuries a fall on their property.

 APPLICATION OF THE OPEN AND OBVIOUS RULE

 Property owners have a responsibility to visitors on their property to keep the area safe and free of hazardous conditions.
-Often property owners are held liable when injury results from their failure to keep conditions safe or to warn of such conditions.
-The open and obvious rule, however, provides a defense for property owners when the injury results from a clearly dangerous condition.
+Property owners are often held liable when an injury results from their failure to keep conditions safe or to warn of such conditions.
+However the open and obvious rule, provides a defense for property owners when the injury results from a clearly dangerous condition.
 Essentially, visitors are expected to exercise their discretion when they are faced with an obvious and apparent danger.

 A defendant who seeks to use the open and obvious rule to show they did not owe a duty of care to the injured plaintiff must show that foreseeability and reasonableness support the application of the rule.

-The inquiry into whether or not a plaintiff will succeed in an injury claim, and whether a defendant’s open and obvious defense will succeed are fact intensive.
-Experts play a significant role in determining whether or not the condition was open and obvious, and whether or not the defendant had a duty to remedy the danger.
+The inquiry into whether or not a plaintiff will succeed in an injury claim, and whether a defendant’s open and obvious defense will succeed are fact-intensive.
+Experts play a significant role in determining whether the condition was open and obvious, and whether the defendant had a duty to remedy the danger.

-California Courts also may present the issue of whether a defect is open and obvious to the jury to determine.
-When this type of issue is presented to a jury, experts play a vital role.
+California Courts may also present the issue of whether a defect is open and obvious to the jury to determine.
+Experts play a vital role when this type of issue is presented to a jury-

 WHEN IT IS NOT A COMPLETE DEFENSE